-Kelsey earned an undergraduate degree in movement sports studies with a concentration in physical education and health, along with a masters in athletic administration, from Springfield College in Massachusetts.
+Kelsey arrived in Aspen in 2017 after three years teaching PE and Outdoor Education in Dallas, Texas.
+Originally from Waterbury, Conn., she earned an undergraduate degree in movement and sports studies with a concentration in physical education and health, along with a master’s in athletic administration, from Springfield College in Massachusetts.
 A PE teacher at Aspen Country Day School since 2017, Kelsey brings her enthusiasm and warmth to every class, outdoor ed trip, and recess; she also drives a school bus.

 Dream dinner guests?